 33. Flying Dress Photoshoot

-If you are looking for something unique yet completely viral thing to do in Santorini then this is the best.
-Booking a photoshoot on the blue roofs of Oia or Imerovilgi while wearing a fabulous long dress is probably one of the cheesiest yet most amazing things you can do while on holiday on Santorini island.
-These are usually 1-hour photo sessions with a full crew of professional photographers and assistants (who usually hold the dresses so that they look like they are “flying”) and you will get the final photos a few of weeks later.
-These guys are probably the best on the island and they can definitely make you feel like a celebrity during the session.
+These are usually 1-hour photo sessions with a full crew of professional photographers and assistants (who usually hold the dresses to look “flying”).
+You will get the final photos a few weeks later.
+These guys are probably the best on the island, and they can make you feel like a celebrity during the session.

 Best Things For Couples & Honeymooners

-Santorini is ideal for honeymooners and couples as there are lots of romantic things to do together.
+Santorini is ideal for honeymooners and couples, as there are many romantic things to do together.
 These are the best things you can do while on Santorini:

 - Go on a Sunset Cruise